Portfolio analysis for Global development and international relations

 The scope of the portfolio analysis

-This portfolio analysis is made on the Research Council's total portfolio of projects, i.e., the Research Council's own efforts and EU efforts which are registered until 2020.
-The analysis applies to the portfolio Global development and International relations' area of responsibility.
-The portfolio is characterised by research in the thematic areas of international development, sustainable development and poverty reduction, global health challenges and international relations, foreign and security policy.
+This portfolio analysis is made on the Research Council's total portfolio of projects, i.e., the Research Council's own efforts and EU efforts which are registered up until the end of 2021.
+The analysis applies to the portfolio Global development and international relations' area of responsibility and is aligned with the revised portfolio plan of 2022.
+All amounts are in Norwegian kroner (NOK) unless other currency is specified.

 The Norwegian R&D statistics divide research into six major subject areas, which in turn are divided into disciplines.
 The six subject areas are social sciences, humanities, medicine and health, mathematics and science, technology, and agriculture and fisheries.
 The research within this Portfolio relies on the contribution from all disciplines and technologies.

 The following broad areas are of particular interest for the Portfolio:

 - Poverty, development, and equality